 Michael Woo, Dean

-All undergraduate and graduate students entering College of Environmental Design majors are required to purchase a computer that meets departmental specifications.
-All applicants are invited to check with their department office or go to the department's website to obtain these specifications.
+As of fall 2007, all undergraduate and graduate students entering College of Environmental Design majors are required to purchase a computer that meets departmental specifications.
+All applicants are invited to check with their department office or go to the department’s website to obtain these specifications.
 Financial aid assistance for this computer purchase is available to students qualifying for Federal Student Aid (requested via the FAFSA application).
-Please contact the University's Office of Financial Aid (909-869-3700) for additional information.
+Please contact the University’s Office of Financial Aid (909-869-3700) for additional information.

 The John T. Lyle Center for Regenerative Studies